superfunc/tp/README.md

 #### Disclaimers:

-> 1) This is work in progress, I'll update this comment when I think things are usable/exist.

-> 2) This work is my sole effort and is in no way associated with or sponsored by my current, past, or future employer(s).
+> 1) This work is my sole effort and is in no way associated with or sponsored by my current, past, or future employer(s).